Trump to hit the road for a jobs-focused reset in tough week

 Legislative wins have eluded Trump thus far.
 He kicked off his policy push with healthcare and tax reform, initiatives that have become bogged down in process and controversy.
 The infrastructure push will offer some fresh ideas for the White House and lawmakers alike to discuss.

-On Monday, Trump will propose privatising the air traffic control system, calling on lawmakers to hive it off from the Federal Aviation Administration.
+On Monday, Trump will propose reforms to privatize the air traffic control system, calling on lawmakers to hive it off from the Federal Aviation Administration.

-Trump will make remarks in the Rose Garden and explain how the plan will save travellers time and save fuel costs for airlines, Cohn said.
+Trump will make remarks in the Rose Garden and explain how the plan will save travelers time and save fuel costs for airlines, Cohn said.

-On Wednesday, Trump will travel to the banks of the Ohio River to talk about improvements to the 12,000 miles (19,300 km) of inland waterways, dams, locks and ports critical for shipping farm products, and will deliver a speech about his vision for infrastructure, Cohn said.
+On Wednesday, Trump will travel to Ohio and Kentucky to talk about improvements to the 12,000 miles (19,300 km) of inland waterways, dams, locks and ports critical for shipping farm products, and will deliver a speech about his vision for infrastructure, Cohn said.

 He will huddle with a bipartisan group of governors and mayors at the White House on Thursday to discuss their needs and plans, Cohn said.
 Most U.S. infrastructure is owned by state and local governments.